getgridea/gridea/README.md

 ✍️  **Gridea** A static blog writing client.
 You can use it to record your life, mood, knowledge, notes and ideas...

 ## Features👇
-📝  You can use the coolest  **Markdown** grammar to create quickly
+📝  Use the coolest  **Markdown** grammar to create quickly

-🌉  You can insert pictures and article cover charts anywhere in the article
+🌉  Insert pictures and article cover charts anywhere in the article

-🏷️  You can label and group articles
+🏷️  Label and group articles

-📋  You can customize menus and even create external link menus
+📋  Customize menus and even create external link menus

-💻  You can use this client on **Windows** or **MacOS**
+💻  Use this client on **Windows** or **MacOS**  or **Linux**

-🌎  You can use **Github Pages** or **Coding Pages** to show the world that more platforms will be supported in the future
+🌎  Use **Github Pages** or **Coding Pages** to show the world that more platforms will be supported in the future

-💬  You can simply configure and access the [Gitalk](https://github.com/gitalk/gitalk) or [DisqusJS](https://github.com/SukkaW/DisqusJS) comment system
+💬  Simply configure and access the [Gitalk](https://github.com/gitalk/gitalk) or [DisqusJS](https://github.com/SukkaW/DisqusJS) comment system

-🇬🇧  You can use **simplified Chinese**、**traditional Chinese**、 **English**
+🇬🇧  Use **simplified Chinese**、**traditional Chinese**、 **English**

-🌁  You can use any default theme within the application or any third-party theme, free theme customization
+🌁  Use any default theme within the application or any third-party theme, free theme customization

-🖥  You can customize the source folder and synchronize multiple devices using OneDrive, iCloud, Dropbox, etc.
+🖥  Customize the source folder and synchronize multiple devices using OneDrive, iCloud, Dropbox, etc.

 🌱  Of course **Gridea** is still very young and has many shortcomings, but please believe it will keep moving forward 🏃